Random Matrix Theory & The Marchenko-Pastur Law

 References

 2. Marchenko, V. A., & Pastur, L. A. (1967).
 “Distribution of eigenvalues for some sets of random matrices”.
-The classic paper.
-Derived the eponymous law.
+The original paper.